 | Privacy Issues When a Patient is Suicidal

-Ontario's privacy laws are in place to allow patients to have control over who has access to his or her personal health information.
-However, they are not meant to prevent health care providers from immediately disclosing personal health information in specific and limited circumstances.
+Ontario's privacy laws are in place to allow patients to have control over who has access to their personal health information.
+However, the laws are not meant to prevent health care providers from immediately disclosing personal health information in specific and limited circumstances.

-One such circumstance is when an ND has a patient who has expressed suicidal thoughts.
-If the ND has reasonable grounds to believe that the patient may seriously harm him or herself, or possibly others, the Personal Health Information Protection Act (PHIPA) permits this disclosure without obtaining the patient's consent.
+One such circumstance is when a Member has a patient who has expressed suicidal thoughts.
+If the Member has reasonable grounds to believe that the patient may seriously harm themselves, or possibly others, the Personal Health Information Protection Act (PHIPA) permits this disclosure without obtaining the patient's consent.

-The ND is expected to use his or her professional judgment when assessing the situation to determine if there are reasonable grounds to believe that serious harm will occur and if it is therefore appropriate to disclose such information.
+The Member is expected to use their professional judgment when assessing the situation to determine if there are reasonable grounds to believe that serious harm will occur and if it is therefore appropriate to disclose such information.

 The courts have set out circumstances in which concern for public safety may warrant the disclosure of information obtained by a health care provider to reduce or eliminate risk of harm.
 The factors for consideration are as follows:

 - there is a clear risk to an identifiable person or a group of persons;

 - there is a risk of serious bodily harm or death; and